-Government attorneys are not the highest-paid lawyers, but what many government jobs lack in terms of salary, they make up for in great employee benefits… especially when it comes to student loans.
+Government attorneys are not the highest-paid lawyers, but what many government jobs lack in terms of salary, they make up for with great employee benefits… especially when it comes to student loans.

 The Big Perk: Public Service Loan Forgiveness